 We are a provider of movement and orthopedic therapies and minimally invasive procedures performed through our regenerative and rehabilitative medical treatments to improve the physical health of our patients at our chain of IMAC Regeneration Centers and BackSpace clinics which we own or manage.
 Our outpatient medical clinics provide conservative, minimally invasive medical treatments to help patients with back pain, knee pain, joint pain, ligament and tendon damage, and other related soft tissue conditions.
 Our licensed healthcare professionals evaluate each patient and provide a custom treatment plan that integrates traditional medical procedures and innovative regenerative medicine procedures in combination with physical medicine.
 We do not use or offer opioid-based prescriptions as part of our treatment options in order to help our patients avoid the dangers of opioid abuse and addiction.
 The original IMAC Regeneration Center opened in Kentucky in August 2000 and remains the flagship location of our current business, which was formally organized in March 2015.
-To date, we have fifteen outpatient medical clinics in Florida, Illinois, Kentucky, Louisiana and Missouri, and plan to further expand the reach of our facilities to other strategic locations throughout the United States.
+To date, we have ten outpatient medical clinics in Florida, Illinois, Kentucky, Louisiana and Missouri.
 We have ten BackSpace locations opened in Florida, Missouri and Tennessee.
 Our outpatient medical clinics emphasize our focus around treating sports and orthopedic injuries as an alternative to traditional surgeries for repair or joint replacement.